 acrylic on canvas, 16x20

-This is a painting created with an overflow of emotions, with no thought or planning, after an argument with my husband.
+This is a painting created with an overflow of emotions, with no thought or planning, after a disagreement with my husband.
 I locked myself in my "studio" (the spare bedroom!), cranked up the music, and a few hours later I had the basis of a complex tree.
-Painting all of those tiny branches was wonderful therapy, and allowed me to rethink my position in the argument, with a gradually cooling head.
+Painting all of those tiny branches was wonderful therapy, and allowed me to rethink my position in the discussion, with a gradually cooling head.
 I call it "Tree of Hope" because it reminds me that we can all use a little time to reflect on silly things that can prevent us from thinking clearly when it comes to those we love.

 Whalespout: Yuccas at Blandy